As said to Irewati Nag

 Now the other man

 I recently met Sanjay on a trek.
-He was clearly smitten by me.
+I smote him.
 Objectively speaking, I am mistaken to be a 22-year-old, while I am a decade older.
 I did not tell him initially about my background.
 I just went with the flow.
 But sooner it did come out in the conversation that I was 32 and had a daughter.
 He is 25, seven years younger.
 But does that matter?

-“Reshma, why the hell are you married,” was his first reaction when I told him.
-I could feel that he was totally dejected.
+“Reshma, why the hell is you married,” was his first reaction when I told him.
+I could feel that he was depressed.

-We are constantly in touch now.
+We are always in touch now.
 I know that I blush while reading every message from him, like a teenager.
 I don’t want Sriram to see me blush, so I have instructed Sanjay to not message me after 8 in the evening.
-My life has suddenly become very interesting.
+My life has suddenly become exciting.
 I go out to meet him at his office, have an enjoyable lunch which usually lasts 3-4 hours.
-He gives me the time which my workaholic husband refuses to give me.
+He gives me the time which my workaholic husband refuses to provide me with.

 When my husband is not in town over weekends, I go out pubbing with Sanjay.
-He is an amazing dancer and we have great chemistry while dancing.
+He is a fantastic dancer, and we have great chemistry while dancing.
 I love salsa.
 He is good at it.
 I enjoy the intimacy salsa brings between us.
 I sometimes wish Sriram was Sanjay.

 Do I have to choose?

-Truth is, I know I love Sriram, he has brought stability to my life, but he is too good a person.
+The truth is, I know I love Sriram, he has brought stability to my life, but he is too good a person.
 I would like it if he also did everything that Sanjay does to me.
 Sanjay doesn’t hesitate to show his love and affection in public.
-Sriram doesn’t even touch me in front of a third person (even if that is our own daughter).
-Sriram has no time for me, I know he slogs his ass off to make my life and my daughter’s life comfortable.
+Sriram doesn’t even touch me in front of a third person (also if that is our daughter).
+Sriram has no time for me, and I know he slogs his ass off to make my life and my daughter’s life comfortable.
 But I would like it if he could take me out to dinner, clubbing once in a while, play a little naughty and just show affection in all possible ways.
 But no, he will not.
-I want all of this and I have no guts to express it to Sriram.
+I want all of this, and I have no guts to express it to Sriram.

-Is it wrong to get attracted to someone who is willing to give me all that I want?
-Assuming I was to have sex with Sanjay, why is it wrong?
-Just because it becomes a case for divorce?
-Or just because society has branded it wrong?
+Is it wrong to get attracted to someone willing to give me all that I want?
+Assuming I was to have sex with Sanjay, why is it illegal?
+Just because it becomes a cause for divorce?
+Or only because society has branded it wrong?
 Just because I sleep with Sanjay, it does not mean that I love Sriram any less.
 At this stage of my life, I am mature enough to differentiate between lust and love.